samuelkubai/workshopper/README.md

 ## Example user journey
 Here is an example journey for a user using workshopper.

+> The user here has yarn installed but you can always use npm, refer to the installation instructions for npm installation.

 ```bash

 # Install the workshopper globally